-A pneumothorax is the presence of air between the two layers of pleura, resulting in partial or complete collapse of the lung.
+A pneumothorax is the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also lines the inside of the chest wall—see Overview of Pleural and Mediastinal Disorders), resulting in partial or complete collapse of the lung.

 Normally, the pressure in the pleural space is lower than that inside the lungs or outside the chest.
 If a perforation develops that causes a connection between the pleural space and the inside of the lungs or outside the chest, air enters the pleural space until the pressures become equal or the connection closes.
 When there is air in the pleural space, the lung partially collapses.
 Sometimes most or all of the lung collapses, leading to severe shortness of breath.

-A pneumothorax that occurs without any apparent cause in people without a known lung disorder is called a primary spontaneous pneumothorax.
+Primary spontaneous pneumothorax is a pneumothorax that occurs without any apparent cause in people without a known lung disorder.
 Primary spontaneous pneumothorax usually occurs when a small weakened area of lung (bulla) ruptures.
 The condition is most common in tall men younger than age 40 who smoke.
 Most people recover fully.
 However, primary spontaneous pneumothorax recurs in up to 50% of people.

-Spontaneous pneumothorax also occurs in people with an underlying lung disorder (secondary spontaneous pneumothorax).
-This type of pneumothorax most often results from the rupture of a bulla in older people who have chronic obstructive pulmonary disease (COPD), but it also occurs in people with other lung conditions, such as cystic fibrosis, asthma, Langerhans cell granulomatosis, sarcoidosis, lung abscess, tuberculosis, and Pneumocystis pneumonia.
+Secondary spontaneous pneumothorax occurs in people with an underlying lung disorder.
+This type of pneumothorax most often occurs when a bulla ruptures in an older person who has chronic obstructive pulmonary disease (COPD), but it also occurs in people with other lung conditions, such as cystic fibrosis, asthma, Langerhans cell histiocytosis, sarcoidosis, lung abscess, tuberculosis, and Pneumocystis pneumonia.
 Because of the underlying lung disorder, the symptoms and outcome are generally worse in secondary spontaneous pneumothorax.
 The recurrence rate is similar to that of primary spontaneous pneumothorax.

-A pneumothorax may also occur after an injury or a medical procedure that introduces air into the pleural space, such as thoracentesis, bronchoscopy, or thoracoscopy.
-Ventilators can cause pressure damage to the lungs (barotrauma) that leads to a pneumothorax—most often in people with COPD or severe acute respiratory distress syndrome (see see Acute Respiratory Distress Syndrome (ARDS)).
+A pneumothorax may also occur after an injury or a medical procedure that introduces air into the pleural space, such as thoracentesis, bronchoscopy, or thoracoscopy (see Traumatic Pneumothorax).
+Ventilators can cause pressure damage to the lungs (barotrauma) that leads to a pneumothorax—most often in people with COPD or severe acute respiratory distress syndrome (see Acute Respiratory Distress Syndrome (ARDS)).
 Changes in lung pressure (as occur in divers and airline pilots) can increase the risk of pneumothorax.

 A small, primary spontaneous pneumothorax usually requires no treatment.
 It usually does not cause serious breathing problems, and the air is absorbed in several days.
 People may be given oxygen though the nose or a face mask to help speed the absorption of air.
 The full absorption of air in a larger pneumothorax may take 2 to 4 weeks.
 However, the air can be removed more quickly by inserting a catheter or chest tube into the pneumothorax.